Stuffed leaves: Greece

 In Greece, the dish is now known as dolmades.
 In ancient Greece, fresh tender fig leaves called "thrion" were used instead of grape leaves to create the dish.
 In some parts of Greece today, fig leaves are still used.
 Nowadays, the fillings vary, like they probably did in ancient times as well.
 Rice is the most common filling today, which was unavailable in the region in ancient times.
 It has been conjectured that another type of grain, such as spelt, might have been used instead.

+In addition, in the Byzantine Empire, there were recipes using stuffed vine leaves, considered to have been the direct precursor of the Greek dolmades.

 Levant

 In the Levant, grape leaves are rolled up and stuffed with meat (beef or lamb) and rice, and served with whole chunks of meat cooked in the same pot.
 The rice may be swapped with bulgur.
-Some versions may omit the rice entirely and serve it stuffed with only meat.
-This version is called lahmeh bi-l-waraq; the grape leaves are meant to keep the meat moist during cooking.
+Palestinian lahmeh bi-l-waraq omits the rice and uses kofta as filling; the grape leaves are meant to keep the meat moist during cooking.
+Christians make vegetarian (siyami) stuffed leaves for Lent.

 In spring, grape leaves are picked and sold fresh in public markets for consumption.

 The leaves of various wild plants other than grapes are sometimes used as well; these can be bought from markets or foraged, such as Salvia hierosolymitana leaves, Cyclamen persicum leaves, or malva leaves to make stuffed mallow, among other plants.